5o1z/5o1z.github.io/_posts/2024-12-7-HTB-Execute.md

 }
 ```

-Back to the challenge, with `( ( void (*) () ) buf) ();` we can still execute our shellcode while we don't need to overwrite the RIP.
-The Stack Canary is enabled here, but just need to focus on how to execute the shellcode

 ### Shellcode

-So there is a filter here so the easy way is craft a simple shellcode to see which bytes are filtered:
+Back the our challenge, there is a filter here so the easy way is craft a simple `shellcode` to see which bytes are filtered:

 ```py
 from pwn import *